 Other New Testament writers support this view.
 The first letter of John declares that when Jesus appears, we shall be like him, for we shall see him as he is.
 The resurrection body of Jesus, which at the moment is almost unimaginable to us in its glory and power, will be the model for our own.
 And of course within John’s gospel, despite the puzzlement of those who want to read the book in a very different way, we have some of the clearest statements of future bodily resurrection.
 Jesus reaffirms the widespread Jewish expectation of resurrection in the last day, and announces that the hour for this has already arrived.
 It is quite explicit: “The hour is coming,” he says, “indeed, it is already here, when the dead will hear the voice of the Son of Man, and those who hear will live; when all in the graves will come out, those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of judgment.”….

-Heaven is for Real is a popular book amongst Evangelical Christians.
-At our local library the waiting list is for Heaven is for Real is 488 patrons long.
-Astoundingly, it is the number one seller on Amazon.com’s book list.
+Evidently bad theology is less of a problem for Evangelicals than is was years ago.
+Heaven is for Real is a bestselling book among Evangelical Christians.
+At our local library, the waiting list for Heaven is for Real is 488 patrons long.
+Astoundingly, it is the number one seller on the Amazon.com book list.

-From an non-theist perspective Heaven is for Real is cheap lit of the worst kind.
+From a non-theist perspective, Heaven is for Real is cheap lit of the worst kind.
 It is a work of fiction, and not very good fiction either.
 Sadly, many Evangelicals will see this as a wonderful, true story.
-The book reinforce their view that life is filled with tragedy but heaven awaits all those who, through Jesus, faithfully endure what life gives them. (actually it is God testing and trying them)
+The book reinforces their view that life is filled with tragedy but heaven awaits all those who, through Jesus, faithfully endure what life gives them.

 Todd Burpo said in the preface: